djccarew/watson-dojo-pm-tester/README.md

 In this part of the lab, you'll create an instance of the Watson Machine Learning service and bind it to the application that you created in Step 2.

-  1. In your browser go to the Bluemix Dashboard and click **Catalog**.
+  1. In your browser go to the IBM Cloud Dashboard and click **Catalog**.

   2. In the navigation menu at the left, select **Data  & Analytics** (under **Platform**) and then select **Machine Learning**.